Jalen Hurts Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- In one matchup against the Buccaneers, Hurts recorded 115 passing yards, 88.5 yards less than his over/under for Sunday.
+- In one matchup against the Buccaneers, Hurts threw for 115 passing yards, 82.5 yards below his over/under in Sunday's game.

-- Hurts threw a touchdown pass in that matchup against the Buccaneers.
+- Hurts threw a touchdown pass in that contest against the Buccaneers.

-- This week Hurts will face the NFL's 22nd-ranked pass defense (255.7 yards allowed per game).
+- The 255.7 yards per game the Buccaneers are giving up through the air makes them the NFL's 22nd-ranked pass defense.

-- With 26 passing TDs allowed this year, the Buccaneers defense is ranked 13th in the league.
+- The Buccaneers have allowed 26 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances